-We believe many product developers and engineers are facing increased pressure from global competitors to be first to market with their finished products, often resulting in a need for quick turnaround of custom parts.
+We believe many customers are facing increased pressure from global competitors to be first to market with their finished products, often resulting in a need for quick turnaround of custom parts.
 We believe our ability to quickly quote, manufacture and ship custom parts has been an important factor in our results to date.
-There are no guarantees we will be able to meet product developers' and engineers' increasing expectations regarding quick turnaround time, especially as we increase the scope of our operations.
 If we fail to meet our customers' expectations regarding turnaround time in any given period, our business and results of operations will likely suffer.